History of technology: Second Industrial Revolution (1860s–1914)

 Steam-powered factories became widespread, although the conversion from water power to steam occurred in England earlier than in the U.S. Ironclad warships were found in battle starting in the 1860s, and played a role in the opening of Japan and China to trade with the West.

-Between 1825 and 1840, the technology of photography was introduced.
+Between 1825 and 1840, photography was introduced.
 For much of the rest of the century, many engineers and inventors tried to combine it and the much older technique of projection to create a complete illusion or a complete documentation of reality.
-Colour photography was usually included in these ambitions and the introduction of the phonograph in 1877 seemed to promise the addition of synchronized sound recordings.
+Color photography was usually included in these ambitions, and the introduction of the phonograph in 1877 seemed to promise the addition of synchronized sound recordings.
 Between 1887 and 1894, the first successful short cinematographic presentations were established.

 20th century

 Ford assembly line, 1913.
 The magneto assembly line was the first.

-Mass production brought automobiles and other high-tech goods to masses of consumers.
+Mass production brought automobiles and other high-tech goods to the masses of consumers.
 Military research and development sped advances including electronic computing and jet engines.
-Radio and telephony greatly improved and spread to larger populations of users, though near-universal access would not be possible until mobile phones became affordable to developing world residents in the late 2000s and early 2010s.
+Radio and telephony greatly improved and expanded their reach to larger user populations.
+However, near-universal access would not be possible until mobile phones became affordable to residents of the developing world in the late 2000s and early 2010s.

-Energy and engine technology improvements included nuclear power, developed after the Manhattan Project which heralded the new Atomic Age.
+Energy and engine technology improvements included nuclear power, developed after the Manhattan Project, which heralded the new Atomic Age.
 Rocket development led to long range missiles and the first space age that lasted from the 1950s with the launch of Sputnik to the mid-1980s.

 Electrification spread rapidly in the 20th century.
-At the beginning of the century electric power was for the most part only available to wealthy people in a few major cities.
+At the beginning of the century, electric power was, for the most part, only available to wealthy people in a few major cities.
 By 2019, an estimated 87 percent of the world's population had access to electricity.

 Birth control also became widespread during the 20th century.
-Electron microscopes were very powerful by the late 1970s and genetic theory and knowledge were expanding, leading to developments in genetic engineering.
+Electron microscopes were very powerful by the late 1970s, and genetic theory and knowledge were expanding, leading to developments in genetic engineering.

 The first "test tube baby" Louise Brown was born in 1978, which led to the first successful gestational surrogacy pregnancy in 1985 and the first pregnancy by ICSI in 1991, which is the implanting of a single sperm into an egg.
 Preimplantation genetic diagnosis was first performed in late 1989 and led to successful births in July 1990.
 These procedures have become relatively common.

 Computers were connected by means of local area, telecom and fiber optic networks, powered by the optical amplifier that ushered in the Information Age.
 This optical networking technology exploded the capacity of the Internet beginning in 1996 with the launch of the first high-capacity wave division multiplexing (WDM) system by Ciena Corp.
 WDM, as the common basis for telecom backbone networks, increased transmission capacity by orders of magnitude, thus enabling the mass commercialization and popularization of the Internet and its widespread impact on culture, economics, business, and society.